SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Workflows.md

 `true`, the LLM may respond with tool calls instead of text content, and WilmerAI passes those tool calls back to the frontend.
 Enabling it on non-responding nodes has no useful effect because tool call responses from internal nodes have no path back to the frontend.
 If the frontend request does not include tool definitions, this flag has no effect.

+When using local models that produce capitalized tool call function names (e.g., `Glob` instead of `glob`), set `"lowercaseToolCallFunctionNames": true` on the same responding node to normalize the casing before it reaches the frontend.
+This is off by default because some frontends (e.g., Claude Code) require the original casing.